 The book sold relatively well and the income from the book helped to support her travels and speaking commitments.
 She also sold small cards entitled “I sell the shadow to support the substance.”

 The proceeds from her book and cards helped her to pay for the mortgage on a house in the village of Florence, Northampton.
 She began to give more high profile speeches – often at women’s rights conferences.
 In May 1851, she attended the Ohio Women’s Rights Convention where she gave a famous extemporaneous speech – later named “Ain’t I a Woman”.
 The speech demanded equal rights for black people and women.
 It was recorded by different members in the audience.
 When it was later published, it is likely her original words were embellished with southern phrases, which Truth wouldn’t have used – including the rhetorical question “Ain’t I a Woman” Nevertheless, the speech seemed to have created a strong impression on the audience and they were moved by her personal firsthand accounts of slavery.

 “Den dat little man in black dar, he say women can’t have as much rights as men, ’cause Christ wan’t a woman!
 Whar did your Christ come from?”
 Rolling thunder couldn’t have stilled that crowd, as did those deep, wonderful tones, as she stood there with outstretched arms and eyes of fire.
 Raising her voice still louder, she repeated, “Whar did your Christ come from?
 From God and a woman!
 Man had nothin’ to do wid Him.”
 Oh, what a rebuke that was to the little man.

-Extract of speech by Frances Dana Gage published (May 2, 1863). version in the Anti-Slavery Standard ()
+Extract of a speech by Frances Dana Gage published (May 2, 1863). version in the Anti-Slavery Standard ()

 Truth was also a good singer and sometimes sang to audiences.
 At an abolitionist conference in 1840 in Boston, the great orator Wendell Phillips was marked down to speak after her.
 Worried she was not good enough to speak before him, she sang “I am Pleading for my people” to the tune of Auld Lang Syne.